Why not receive your dividends direct to your bank or building society account .

 You should keep your dividend confirmation as you may need it for tax purposes.
 You may be charged for a duplicate.

 In April 2016 the dividend tax credit was replaced by a tax-free dividend allowance.
-The dividend allowance doesn’t reduce your total income for tax purposes, but it means that you don’t have to pay tax on the first £5,000 of your dividend income, no matter what non-dividend income you have.
+From April 2018, the tax-free dividend allowance will be reduced to £2,000 (from £5,000).
+The dividend allowance doesn’t reduce your total income for tax purposes, but it means that you don’t have to pay tax on the first £2,000 of your dividend income, no matter what non-dividend income you have.
 The allowance is available for anyone who has dividend income.

 What does this mean for you as a shareholder?